Biomedical Engineering

 The BME Department offers Master of Science and PhD degrees.
 Students enrolled in UAB’s MD/PhD or DMD/PhD programs may receive the PhD portion of their training in the Biomedical Engineering department.
 Students in any BME graduate program who are interested in the commercialization of biomedical technology are encouraged to complete the 12-hour Graduate Certificate in Technology Commercialization and Entrepreneurship offered by the Collat School of Business.

-Admitted students begin Fall term, with rare exceptions for other start dates.
+Admitted PhD students begin Fall term while MSBME students may be admitted for Fall or Spring.
 For full consideration, applications should be submitted by the priority deadline of January 15.
 Applications submitted as late as the UAB Graduate School’s Fall deadline may be considered depending on the availability of positions.

 Students entering the MSBME program normally have earned a bachelor's degree in Biomedical Engineering, another engineering discipline, or a closely-related field.
 Students with undergraduate degrees in the physical sciences, life sciences, or mathematics will also be considered for admission; however, such students must demonstrate preparation for the BME graduate curriculum.